Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

 ## Azure Virtual Machine Service

 - The general concept is that you deploy virtual machines into a virtual network - The network has an interface with a private and public IP and is protected by firewall in the form of a network security group
+- The service level agreements for VM.
+Single VM=99.9%, Availability Set VM=99.95%, Availability Zone in the same Azure region VM=99.99%

 - **Creating Virtual Machines**
     - **Bsics tab**